pivotal/docs-tas-adapter/troubleshooting.md

 When I run `cf push`, the CF CLI does not respond with a built image.
 #### Possible causes
 1. ClusterBuilder is not ready.
-1. A failure occurred in one of the TAP or Application Service Adapter components.
+1. A failure occurred in one of the Tanzu Application Platform or Application Service Adapter components.
 #### Troubleshooting Steps/Potential Solutions
 1. Check the status of the ClusterBuilders by running `kubectl get clusterbuilder`.
 The `Ready` column should show `True`.
 1. If the ClusterBuilder's `Ready` state is not `True`, run `kubectl describe clusterbuilder` and check the status section for more information.
 1. Walk through the list of [image build object types](#system-object-types) and check if any objects are missing.
-For any missing objects, check the logs of the [TAP](#tap-logs) or [Application Service Adapter](#application-logs) component listed in the "Created By" column to see if there are any error messages.
+For any missing objects, check the logs of the [Tanzu Application Platform](#tap-logs) or [Application Service Adapter](#application-logs) component listed in the "Created By" column to see if there are any error messages.
 1. If the component listed in the "Created By" column does not have any helpful error messages, identify the previous object in the image build chain and check the logs of the component listed in the "Reconciled By" column to see if there are any error messages.

 ### Pushing an app fails to upload an image to the image registry